 Wet application - spraying a pollen/water mix directly on to female flowers.
-This method tends to be more labour intensive but is useful when bad weather reduces bee activity or there are no bees.
+This is useful when bad weather reduces bee activity or there are no bees, when few male flowers are left or if there are competing flowers around the orchard.
+Can be labour intensive if using handheld applicators.

 Dry application - blowing pollen onto the canopy which is then redistributed by bee activity.
+There are a variety of vehicle mounted applicators available on the market.
 This method may be less labour intensive but there can be considerable wastage of pollen.